-The return follows over a year of limited operations by Hurtigruten Norwegian Coastal Express because of Coronavirus/COVID travel restrictions.
+The return follows over a year of limited operations by Hurtigruten Norwegian Coastal Express because of COVID travel restrictions.

 According to Group chief executive Daniel Skjeldam, the global travel industry had been hit hard by the pandemic.

 "With the safety and well-being of our guests and crew as our number one priority, we are now entering a new phase of our step-by-step return to operations.”

 The company reported record-strong demand for 2022 small-ship cruises with booking levels ~50% higher than pre-pandemic levels.
 2021 is also “shaping up”.

 According to Skjeldam, as vaccines were being rolled out and travel restrictions were lifted, they were seeing "huge pent-up demand and strong booking trends across all markets."

 Hurtigruten Norwegian Coastal Express chief executive Hedda Felin said she was looking forward to once again welcoming international travelers onboard when travel restrictions are lifted.

 “Our step-by-step return to sailing under our strict health and safety procedures has been extremely well received from both guests, our crew and the local communities.

 “We continuously adapt to the Norwegian authorities’ plans for reopening, and follow all guidelines and recommendations.